zengm-games/zengm.com/src/posts/2026-03-12-opoy-award.md

 **If a defensive player wins MVP**, then OPOY is the best non-QB offensive player.

 **If a QB wins MVP**, then the OPOY is the best non-QB offensive player.
 But there is an exception!
 If the QB had a way better season than anyone else in the league, then the QB wins both MVP and OPOY.
-I set the cutoff so that winning both MVP and OPOY should be rare, like once every 25 years in a league with default settings.
+I set the cutoff so that a QB winning both MVP and OPOY should be rare, like once every 25 years in a league with default settings.

 **If a non-QB wins MVP**, then he also wins OPOY.